Createdd/Writing/2021/articles/awsAppAndDomain.md

-If you have problems in this process check out [this SO question.](https://stackoverflow.com/questions/5309910/https-setup-in-amazon-ec2)

 # Create Service of cluster

 Within a service you can add the previous defined load balancer.
+To understand the difference between a service and a task, see this [SO question](https://stackoverflow.com/questions/42960678/what-is-the-difference-between-a-task-and-a-service-in-aws-ecs).

 - Go to the service tab in your ECS Cluster
 - Fill everything out as desired